experience on our website. If you continue, we'll assume that you are happy to receive

 The restoration work was carried out in partnership with English Heritage.

-The Grade 1 listed building, designed by Lewis Cubitt in 1852, has been restored with original features retained wherever possible to safeguard the architectural integrity of the station.
+Designed by Lewis Cubitt in 1852, the station has been restored with original features retained wherever possible to safeguard its architectural integrity.

-In July 2012, the restoration of the twin trainshed roofs was completed, letting light flood back in to the station.
+In 2012, the restoration of the twin trainsheds was completed, letting light flood back in to the station.

 Solar panels have been added to the renovated train shed roofs.
-The panels, which cover 2,500m², were placed at the apex of the lanterns to minimise visual impact.
+They cover 2,500m² and were placed at the apex of the lanterns to minimise visual impact.
 They generate up to 10% of the station’s energy requirements.

 A rainwater recycling scheme provides up to a third of the water used by the Eastern Range offices.